GiovanH/fansim-engine/doc/package_guide.md

 The `package_id` field is the id of the package.
 It should be unique, and does not need to be concise, as you only needs to use it here.

 `volumes` is a list of zero or more volumes the package contains.

-Each volume has a `volume_id`, which should be unique *within* the package, and other metadata used on the volume select screen.
+- Each volume has a `volume_id`, which should be unique *within* the package.
+- `title` is the title shown on the volume select screen
+- `subtitle` is the pull quote shown on the volume select screen.

-Volumes also have an **optional** field, "warnings".
+- Volumes also have an **optional** field, "warnings".
 This should be a string detailing content warnings for the volume, if applicable.

+`achievements` are an optional package feature. `achievements` should be a list of items with the following fields:

+- `id_suffix` is the id of the achievement, unique within the package.
+If `id_suffix` is `test`, then to unlock the achievement, call `$ achievement.grant("__p__test")`.
+- `img_locked` is the subpath of the image displayed when the achievement is locked.
+It should be 64x64, and placed in the `assets` folder.
+If `img_locked` is `ach/ach_yes.png`, you should have a file `assets/ach/ach_yes.png` .
+- `img_unlocked` is the image displayed when the achievement is unlocked, with the same properties as the above.
+- `name` is the name of the achievement, and is shown regardless of its locked/unlocked status.
+- `hint` is the description shown when the achievement is still locked.
+- `desc` is the description shown when the achievement is unlocked.

 Please note that any quote characters used in `meta.json` need to be escaped with a backslash.